TasosY2K/zte-router-0day-rce/README.md

 Navigating at `/tmp` and listing the files we see that the `pwned` file was created with our arbitrary contents validating the vulnerability.

-## Putting it all today for a 0click RCE
+## Putting it all together for a 0click RCE

 So now after discovering all of the vulnurabilities we are in a place where we can chain them together to construct a final exploit.